Top 5 Golf Ball Manufacturing Countries: The 2026 OEM Sourcing Guide

 ✔ True — R&A/USGA compliance is model-level, not factory-level

-You must verify the exact model name/code, construction (layers/cover), and dimple pattern on the official conforming lists.
-If the model changes (e.g., cover from ionomer to urethane, dimple update), it requires re-evaluation and a fresh listing.
+You must verify the exact model name or code, construction, finish, and identification marking on the official lists.
+If the version changes, it may need re-evaluation and a fresh listing path.

 ✘ False — “Once a factory is compliant, all balls from that plant are approved”